-Time off may be granted for one course each semester at the discretion of the employee's supervisor allowing the employee to make schedule adjustments.
+Time off may be granted for one course each semester at the discretion of the employee's supervisor allowing the employee to make the time up during the same pay period.
 Schedule adjustments must be addressed on the Tuition Waiver form.
 The course must be beneficial to the employee and the College.
 Due to pressing workloads or other legitimate operational reasons, it may not be practical to grant time off.
 In these cases, the needs of the College shall prevail.